Doubly infinite residual neural networks: a diffusion process approach: Introduction

-In this paper, we review the forward-propagation results introduced in \cite{pelux2020sde}, and we extend these results to the setting of convolutional ResNets.
-Then, we study analogous backward-propagation results, which directly relate to the fundamental problem of training ResNets.
+In this paper, we review the forward-propagation results of \cite{pelux2020sde}, and we extend them to convolutional ResNets.
+Then, we study analogous backward-propagation results, which relate to the fundamental problem of training ResNets.
 Stochastic gradient descent (SGD) is arguably the most common paradigm for training neural networks \citep{robbins1951stochastic,bottou2018optimization}.
-Focusing on gradient backward-propagation, in deep neural networks models we face a large number of Jacobian matrix multiplications needed to compute the gradients with respect to the parameters of the lowest layers.
-This may result in the vanishing (or exploding) gradients problem, where the magnitude of the gradients of the parameters in the lowest layers goes to zero (grows unbounded) as the total number of layers increases.
-As SGD relies on such gradients to perform the updates of the parameters, the vanishing (or exploding) gradient issue is detrimental to the training performance of deep neural networks.
-The information propagation literature covers this setting too, with results qualitatively similar to the forward signal propagation analysis \citep{schoenholz2017deep,hayou2019impact,yang2017mean}.
-Our backward-propagation study is directly relevant for training performance.
-In particular, for a class of ResNets, we show that the Jacobian matrix of any layer with respect to the input layer converges to a matrix diffusion process, which is the solution of a corresponding matrix SDE.
-Moreover, under appropriate conditions such limiting matrix diffusion is shown to be invertible with dynamics given by a related matrix SDE.
-These results imply that in the limit of infinite total depth the Jacobian of the final layer with respect to any layer is again well-behaved and that exploding gradients are not possible.
+Focusing on the gradient backward-propagation, in neural networks we face a large number of Jacobian matrix multiplications for computing the gradients with respect to the networks' parameters of the lowest layers.
+This may result in a vanishing (or exploding) gradient, that is the gradient's magnitude in the the lowest layers goes to zero (or grows unbounded) as the number of layers increases.
+As SGD relies on gradients to perform the updates of the parameters, a vanishing (or exploding) gradient is detrimental to the training performance.
+The information propagation literature covers this setting, with results qualitatively similar to the forward-propagation analysis \citep{schoenholz2017deep,hayou2019impact,yang2017mean}.
+Our study is critical to the performance of the training.
+We show that the Jacobian matrix of any layer with respect to the input layer converges to a matrix-valued diffusion process, which is the solution of a matrix SDE.
+Moreover, under appropriate non-explosivity conditions such a matrix-valued limiting diffusion process is shown to be invertible with dynamics given by a related matrix-valeud SDE.
+These results imply that in large-depth limit the Jacobian of the final layer with respect to any layer is again well-behaved and that exploding gradients are not possible.